timoruohomaki/open311-to-go/README.md

 ## What is the motivation for this?

 This work is to support my master's thesis work on large scale asset management on urban digital twins.
-This should be up and running
+This should be up and running by the end of 2024.